rugbyprof/5143-OperatingSystems/Assignments/02-Shell.md

 | `!x`                | this loads command `x` from your history so you can run it again |
 | `chmod xxx`         | change modify permission |

+## Deliverables

+- Each member of the group must perform the following tasks (make sure all folders and files are created with exactness).
+- Create a folder called `assignments` in your repository.
+- Create a folder called `shell` in your `assignments` folder.
+- Create a file called `driver.py`in the `shell` folder.
+- Create a file called `README.md` in your `shell` folder.

+### `driver.py`